JonBetts/CM0102-Starter-Kit/README.md

     * **RetirePatch** - This ensures that players will not retire until they are at least 34.

+    * **RevealMatchErrors** - If you have any errors due to match engine issues, the game will attempt to tell you what the problem is (e.g. specify the team that cannot field enough players).

     * **ScoutRoleOffer** - Assistant Managers and Coaches can now be offered roles as Scouts.

+    * **SeeAnyTeamFinances** - You can now see any team's finances.

+    * **SeeAnyTeamTrainingFacilities** - You can now see any team's training ground level (out of 20).
+Please note, in any language other than English, this means that the quality description will display in English.

     * **StopYoungstersRejectingOffers** - Players younger than 18 will sometimes reject all offers no matter how famous your club is.
 This will disable that.